jordan-bird/Scene-Classification-Images-and-Audio/README.md

 ## Two Class Columns?
 The original study deals with Class 2 (the actual environment, 8 classes) but we have included Class 1 also.
 Class 1 is a much easier binary classification problem of "Outdoors" and "Indoors"

-## Acknowledgements

-Paper currently under peer review (1st Feb 2020), check back soon for the reference!

-**Please cite this study if you use the dataset**